ekotlikoff/gochess/APISPEC.md

         - gameOver, requestToDraw, gameOver results
 - GET /sync
     - Get opponents move (should query this after a successful move), returns HTTP 204 if no update after server timeout
-- GET /session
-    - Get a session if one exists, match details if currently in one
-    - Client calls this on page load and sets username/game state accordingly